SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 This chapter will explain the relationship between STON and the origin server.
 The origin server generally stands for the web server that abides by HTTP standard.
-Administrator should have thorough understanding about the contents in this chapter in order to protect the origin server.
+In order to protect the origin server, administrators should have a thorough understanding of the contents in this chapter.
-After understanding this chapter, you can establish durable and flexible service that can resist from the origin server error.
+Doing so will also enable you to establish a durable and flexible service that can resist errors in the origin server.

-The origin server has to be protected.
-There are variety of plans for dealing with various errors.
+There are many plans for dealing with the various errors that may occur, but the bottom line is that the origin server must be protected.
-Proper protection policy for the origin server will let you have relaxed server inspection.
+Having a proper protection policy for the origin server will make your server inspection procedure worry free.

 .. toctree::
    :maxdepth: 2